-On the same street as the Academy of Athens, Iliou Melathron is a distinguished neoclassical building of Athens.
+On the same street as the Academy of Athens, Iliou Melathron is a distinguished neoclassical house of Athens.
 It was designed in 1878 and three years after, it became the house of Heinrich Schliemann; the man who made significant discoveries from Mycenae and the Trojan War.
-It is believed that the house of Schliemann was one of the most glorious ones of the time.
+It is believed that the house of Schliemann was one of the most glorious ones of the time, as the dynamic proportions and the elaborate neoclassical decoration makes it a perfect example of the miracles of Greek architecture.
+The marble columns on the outside and the copies of the triglyph and the metope of the temple of Athena in Troy, inside the ground floor, are the most emblematic features of this iconic Greek neoclassical building.
 Today, the building hosts the Monetary Museum of Athens.

-The building of Zappeion lies within the premises of Athens' Νational Gardens and it is deemed as one of the most impressing buildings of neoclassicism in Greece.
-It is the first one built exclusively for the Olympic Games.
+The building of Zappeion lies within the premises of Athens' Νational Gardens, one of the biggest parks in Athens, and it is deemed as one of the most impressive buildings of neoclassicism in Greece.
+It is the first one built exclusively for the Greek Olympic Games.
 Many architects were working on it, but Hansen was the man who made the final touches once again.
 The Greek parliament dedicated the building in 1888 in a festive atmosphere.
 Nowadays, the Zappeion hall often hosts art exhibitions and various events.